 San Serif fonts are easier to view on a screen as opposed to serif fonts (which are more formal and viewed more easily in print).
 Avoid using light text on a dark background unless it is only several words, as it is harder to read.
-MITAA Brand style-guide encourages the use of:
+If you are building a presentation on behalf of the Association, MITAA Brand styleguide encourages the use of: